rkowen/libran/README.md

 \e as-is by just changing the `LR_type` from \e gausbm to either
 \e gausmar, \e gsn12, \e cauchy, or \e cauchymar.
-The code can be simply changed for those random variate distributions with definite endpoints \e a and \b.
+The code can be simply changed for those random variate distributions with definite endpoints \e a and \e b.

 \code
 /* example LibRan code */